 - Mrs R Whitehouse (SENCO, Deputy Designated Safeguarding Lead)

-The Designated Governor for Child Protection is Mr. John Brock.
+The Designated Governor for Child Protection is Mr. Leigh Morris.
 All staff in the College receive regular training to ensure that they can fulfil their safeguarding role.

 In order to safeguard and promote the welfare of children, Broadoak acts in accordance with the following legislation and guidance: